Strategic Sourcing on Outbound Bulk Logistics

 Hudicor’s Approach

-Realizing a sustainable annual cost saving of 12% while creating a cross-fuctional contract and a clear governance structure
+Realising a sustainable annual cost saving of 12% while creating a cross-fuctional contract and a clear governance structure

 Interested in accelerating procurement performance and savings?